We work hard to keep our pupils safe online, and recommend the following guidelines to our families:

-Where possible, please ensure that you have the appropriate settings in place on the devices that your children will be using.
+Where possible, please ensure that you have the appropriate settings in place on any devices that your children may use.

 Our school safeguarding policy remains in place and if you have any concerns of a safeguarding nature then please contact the school’s Designated Safeguarding Lead, Kate Bodle – firstname.lastname@example.org